On this page:

 In some cases, the sponsor asks you to submit directly, but requires a cover page signed by an “institutional representative”.
 In this case, please send the proposal, cover page, and SFU Signature Sheet to Research Services three business days before the submission deadline to secure the signature.

 Research Services will review an application if it is submitted by Research Services.
-If the application is submitted by the principle investigator, it may require the signature of an institutional research services representative.
+If the application is submitted by the principal investigator, it may require the signature of an institutional research services representative.
 In order to have enough time to process the application and request, SFU has internal deadlines for external funding applications.

 SFU internal deadlines are now THREE business days in advance of the funding agency’s external deadlines.
 For example,